Billy the Kid (TV series)

-Billy the Kid is an American Western period drama television series created by Michael Hirst.
-Set in the 19th century in the American Old West, it stars Tom Blyth as outlaw and gunfighter Billy the Kid.
+Billy the Kid is an American Western drama television series created by Michael Hirst set in the 19th-century American Old West.
+It stars Tom Blyth as outlaw and gunfighter Billy the Kid.
 The series premiered on Epix on April 24, 2022.
-In January 2023, the series was renewed for a second season.
+In January 2023, the series was renewed for a second season, split into two parts.
+The first part premiered on the rebranded MGM+ on October 15, 2023, with the second part premiering on June 2, 2024.
+In October 2024, the series was renewed for a third and final season that premiered on September 28, 2025.

-Premise

-An epic romantic adventure based on the life of Billy the Kid, from his humble Irish roots and his early days as a cowboy and gunslinger in the American frontier, to his pivotal role in the Lincoln County War and beyond.